MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 ![Employee Status List and Site Id](media/sample-crisis-communication-app/002-SharePointList-AddressAndId-nolines.PNG)

-At this point we are ready to open the Power BI report; launch Power BI and open the **Presence status report.pbix** file.
+At this point, we are ready to open the Power BI report; launch Power BI and open the **Presence status report.pbix** file.
 Move the mouse over the right side of the **CI_Employee Status** data source until you see the ellipsis, select it and select the 'Edit query' option: